-Researchers find abuse during childhood may contribute to obesity in adulthoodJuly 2nd, 2012 in Pediatrics /
+Researchers find abuse during childhood may contribute to obesity in adulthoodJuly 2, 2012 in Medicine & Health / Pediatrics

 Investigators from Boston University School of Medicine (BUSM) and Boston University's Slone Epidemiology Center report research findings that may shed light on influences on obesity during adulthood.
 Appearing in the journal Pediatrics, the study found an association of severity of sexual and physical abuse during childhood and adolescence with obesity during adulthood.